Table Tennis - The inclusive sport that keeps on growing | ExBulletin

 The sport is constantly growing in Ireland with over 50 clubs and is supported by a group of very passionate individuals.

-Jing Yi Graham is the female lead coordinator at Table Tennis Ireland, but is well-established in all parts of their participation endeavors.After 15 years at Table Tennis Ulster as Junior Development Officer, Director of Coaching and then High Performance Coach, she switched to the nationwide set-up.
+Jing Yi Graham is the female lead coordinator at Table Tennis Ireland but is well established in all areas of their participation endeavors.After 15 years at Table Tennis Ulster as Junior Development Officer, Director of Coaching and then High Performance Coach, she switched to the national setup.

 While Ireland’s presence on the international scene may be small, it is by no means unimportant.